 Removal of the battery does not cause loss or alteration of any time settings, including those made through the Data Port.

 The installation kit now includes a nice laser cut cut cover for the timer.
-So the full kit has the mounting plate, front cover, great decal, and a super hinge for the DT wire.
+So the full kit has the mounting plate, front cover, and a great decal The earlier hinge is no longer available and the price has been lowered.
 You can see all these items HERE.

 USING THE DATA PORT?

 I prefer using a PC based computer.
 Since laptops are a bit big to carry to the field, I find the older netbooks to be perfect.
 In fact, I use a netbook for all the programming of my timers, as well making changes to the functional settings.
 Netbooks are no longer made, having been replaced with tablets, the only way to obtain one is used from eBay.
 I was able to find a few netbooks as refurbished with Win XP or 7 in them.
 These are perfect for use in the field and you can do email from your hotel.
 The battery may not be like new, but that is fine as you only use the devise for a few minutes to change your time or servo settings.
 All of them are relatively clean with nothing more than minor blemishes.
 You can bid on one with eBay, or buy one of my refurbs.